cockroachdb/docs/cockroachcloud/alerts-page.md

 ---
 title: Alerts Page
-summary: The Alerts page allows you to toggle {{ site.data.products.db }} alerts and view alert history.
+summary: The Alerts page allows you to toggle CockroachCloud alerts and view alert history.
 toc: true
 ---